 Exploring the abstract realities of Terry Gilliam’s colourful sci-fi epic

-The thing about speculative works is that they invariably prove inaccurate.
-This is no slight on those who create those works; I mean, it would be impossible for anyone to guess with any degree of accuracy every human invention to evolve in the ensuing time period.
+The problem with speculative works is that they inevitably prove inaccurate.
+This is no slight against the creators of those works.
+I mean, it would be impossible for anyone to guess with any degree of accuracy every human invention to evolve in the ensuing period.
 Back in 1930, innovative sci-fi author Olaf Stapledon wrote Last and First Men, a history of the future over a period of 2,000 million years.
-The story chronicled the rise and fall of 8 different races of men in an audacious vision that still holds up today in a broader sense.
+The story chronicled the rise and fall of eight different races of men in an audacious vision that still holds up today in a broader sense.
 Some of Stapledon’s speculations were wild and, in hindsight, downright ridiculous, particularly during the Homo sapien period, but he understood the core values of people, their needs and wants, our very nature.
 What we get is a stunning work of imagination that is effective without having to reference the great technological advancements we now depend upon, the same that will one day become outmoded.

-Another, perhaps more appropriate case in point comes in the form of Pavane, a novel by Keith Roberts released in 1966.
-Instead of predicting the future, Pavane speculated on an alternate history based on the premise that Catholicism had overruled scientific advancement, resulting in a back-breaking communication device that was controlled manually, its giant, wooden arms communicating with neighbouring towns at the expense of the working man’s health.
-It was an elaborate, impractical version of what would become the telephone.
-From the perspective of actual history, this was an improbable invention, but its purpose was to highlight the oppressive and often debilitating rule of extremism.
+Another, perhaps more appropriate case in point comes in the form of Pavane, a 1966 novel by fellow British author Keith Roberts.
+Instead of predicting the future, Pavane speculates on an alternate history based on the premise that Catholicism has overruled scientific advancement, resulting in a back-breaking communication device that is controlled manually, its giant, wooden arms communicating with neighbouring towns at the expense of the working man’s health.
+It is an elaborate, impractical version of what would become the telephone.
+From the perspective of actual history, this was an improbable invention, but its purpose is to highlight the oppressive and often debilitating rule of extremism.